 Your Hunter has been manufactured in the United States and has been certified by the IMCI to be in compliance with the relevant parts of the Recreational Craft Directive 94/25/EC from the European Parliament.
-The CE mark means your craft meets or exceeds the applicable current International Organization for Standardization (ISO) standards and directives as stated on the CE certificate supplied with your craft.
+The CE mark means your craft meets or exceeds all current International Organization for Standardization (ISO) standards and directives in effect at time of manufacture.
 The builder's plate, affixed to your boat, describes various parameters involved in the design of your boat.
 Please refer to it regularly when operating your boat.